 We are committed to protecting your privacy.
-We will only use the information that we collect about you lawfully (in accordance with the Data Protection Act 1998).
-We are voluntarily registered as Data Controllers in the Information Commissioner's public register.
-Our Registration Number is Z9733716.
-You can visit this register on https://ico.org.uk/esdwebpages/search
+We will only use the information that we collect about you lawfully, in accordance with the Data Protection Act (2018) and the PECR.
+We are voluntarily registered as a data controller in the Information Commissioners data protection register with registration number Z9733716.
+Visit the register here: https://ico.org.uk/ESDWebPages/Entry/Z9733716.

 Many people are unaware of the devastating effects of carbon monoxide poisoning.
 Carbon Monoxide has no colour, smell or taste and cannot be detected by the human senses.
 It is extremely dangerous, binding itself to the haemoglobin in red blood cells and preventing them from transporting oxygen around the body.